-A durable power of attorney is a legal document that allows you to appoint someone you trust to make financial or legal decisions on your behalf if you are unable to do so yourself.
+A durable power of attorney is a legal document that allows you to appoint someone you trust to make financial and/or legal decisions on your behalf if you are unable to do so yourself.

 Why is it called “durable”?